Kei07R/Kei07R/README.md

 ## Hey there 👋

-Software Engineer | Full Stack Developer
+AI Software Engineer | Full Stack Developer

 I like building real-world applications and learning by doing.
 Mostly working with React, Node.js, Express, and MongoDB, React Native but open to working across different stacks.